 (b) To require, as a condition of any contract for goods and services, that persons bidding for and awarded a contract and all affiliates of the person collect and remit Illinois Use Tax on all sales of tangible personal property into the State of Illinois in accordance with the provisions of the Illinois Use Tax Act regardless of whether the person or affiliate is a "retailer maintaining a place of business within this State" as defined in Section 2 of the Use Tax Act.
-For purposes of this Section, the term "affiliate" means any entity that directly, indirectly, or constructively controls another entity, (2) is directly, indirectly, or constructively controlled by another entity, or (3) is subject to the control of a common entity.
+For purposes of this Section, the term "affiliate" means any entity that directly, indirectly, or constructively controls entity, (2) is directly, indirectly, or constructively controlled by another entity, or (3) is subject to the control of a common entity.
 For purposes of this subsection (b), an entity controls another entity if it owns, directly or individually, more than 10% of the voting securities of that entity.
-As used in this subsection (b), the term "voting

-1 security" means a security that (1) confers upon the holder the right to vote for the election of members of the board of 2 3 directors or similar governing body of the business or (2) is 4 convertible into, or entitles the holder to receive upon its 5 exercise, a security that confers such a right to vote.
+As used in this subsection (b), the term "voting security" means a security that (1) confers upon the holder the right to vote for the election of members of the board of directors or similar governing body of the business or (2) is convertible into, or entitles the holder to receive upon its exercise, a security that confers such a right to vote.
 A general partnership interest is a voting security.
-6

-To require that bids and contracts include a certification by the bidder or contractor that the bidder or contractor is not barred from bidding for or entering into a contract under this Section and that the bidder or contractor acknowledges that the school board may declare the contract void if the certification completed pursuant to this subsection (b) is false.
+To require that bids and contracts include a certification

+by the bidder or contractor that the bidder or contractor is not barred from bidding for or entering into a contract under this Section and that the bidder or contractor acknowledges that the school board may declare the contract void if the certification completed pursuant to this subsection (b) is false.

-(b-5) To require all contracts and agreements that pertain to goods and services and that are intended to generate additional revenue and other remunerations for the school district in excess of \$1,000, including without limitation vending machine contracts, sports and other attire, class rings, and photographic services, to be approved by the school board.
-The school board shall file as an attachment to its annual budget a report, in a form as determined by the State Board of Education, indicating for the prior year the name of the vendor, the product or service provided, and the actual net revenue and non-monetary remuneration from each of contracts or agreements.
-In addition, the report shall indicate for what purpose the revenue was used and how and to whom the
+- (b-5) To require all contracts and agreements that pertain to goods and services and that are intended to generate additional revenue and other remunerations for the school district in excess of \$1,000, including without limitation vending machine contracts, sports and other attire, class rings, and photographic services, to be approved by the school board.
+The school board shall file as an attachment to its annual budget a report, in a form as determined by the State Board of Education, indicating for the prior year the name of the vendor, the product or service provided, and the actual net revenue and non-monetary remuneration from each of the contracts or agreements.
+In addition, the report shall indicate for what purpose the revenue was used and how and to whom the non-monetary remuneration was distributed. - (b-10) To prohibit any contract to purchase food with a bidder or offeror if the bidder's or offeror's contract terms prohibit the school from donating food to food banks, including, but not limited to, homeless shelters, food pantries, and soup kitchens. - (c) If the State education purchasing entity creates a master contract as defined in Article 28A of this Code, then the State education purchasing entity shall notify school districts of the existence of the master contract.

-- non-monetary remuneration was distributed.
-1 - (b-10) To prohibit any contract to purchase food with a 2 - bidder or offeror if the bidder's or offeror's contract terms 3 - 4 prohibit the school from donating food to food banks, - 5 including, but not limited to, homeless shelters, food - pantries, and soup kitchens.
-6 - (c) If the State education purchasing entity creates a 7 - master contract as defined in Article 28A of this Code, then 8 - 9 the State education purchasing entity shall notify school - 10 districts of the existence of the master contract. - 11 In purchasing supplies, materials, equipment, or - services that are not subject to subsection (c) of this 12 - 13 Section, before a school district solicits bids or awards a - contract, the district may review and consider as a bid under 14 - 15 subsection (a) of this Section certified education purchasing - 16 contracts that are already available through the State - 17 education purchasing entity. - (Source: P.A.
+(d) In purchasing supplies, materials, equipment, or services that are not subject to subsection (c) of this Section, before a school district solicits bids or awards a contract, the district may review and consider as a bid under subsection (a) of this Section certified education purchasing contracts that are already available through the State education purchasing entity.

+(Source: P.A.
 99-552, eff.
 7-15-16.)

-18 - 19 (105 ILCS 5/21B-40) - Sec.
+(105 ILCS 5/21B-40)

+Sec.
 21B-40.
 Fees.
-2.0 - 21 (a) Beginning with the start of the new licensure system - 22 established pursuant to this Article, the following fees shall - be charged to applicants: 23 - 24 (1) A \$100 application fee for a Professional Educator - 25 License or an Educator License with Stipulations.